hbhalimi/cis1051demo/README.md

 Files can sometimes create conflicts

 # Section C
-Of fancy, a third section.
+Of fancy, a third section
+Add another line